Ed94/gencpp/docs/Parser_Algo.md

 ### Lexer

-The lex procedure does the lexical pass of content provided as a `StrC` type.
+The lex procedure does the lexical pass of content provided as a `Str` type.
 The tokens are stored (for now) in `Lexer_Tokens`.

 Fields: